devonbookerrr/secure-foundation/README.md

 # Secure Foundation - Terraform-First AWS Security Infrastructure
-I've been talking to current Cloud Security Engineers to get a better idea of what companies actually are looking for.
+I've been talking to current Cloud Security Engineers to get a better idea of what companies are actually looking for.
 Most of them say the same thing: **learn to build infrastructure and become so good at it that you incorporate security into it.**

-In this current economy, cloud and AI are super hot.
-Every ambitious company out there seems to be making advancements in both of these fields.
-And many people (like me) want to work in this ever-changing field.
-But the reality is, understanding the foundation needed for a good cloud and AI infrastructure is super important.
+I want to be excellent in my job as a Cloud Security Engineer.
+In order to do so, I need to understand secure infrastructure at a foundational level.
+That's the motivation behind this project.
+I want to show that I'm willing to put in the work to learn the hard skills - Terraform, tflint, Golang, automated testing - and go a layer deeper every time.
+Because that's what differentiates average engineers from excellent ones.

-**I want to be excellent in my job as a Cloud Security Engineer.** In order to do so, I need to understand the foundations (secure infrsastructure) well.
-That's my motivation behind this project.
-I want to be able to show that I'm willing to put in the work to learn the hard skills like Terraform, TFlint, and Golang.
-I'm willing to go a layer deeper every time.
-Because this is what differentiates average engineers from excellent engineers.
+## What This Builds

-## Project Overview
+A production-grade AWS foundation provisioned entirely with Terraform.
+No console clicking.
+No one-off scripts.
+Every resource defined, versioned, tested, and documented.

 - VPC with public and private subnets across 2 AZs
 - NAT Gateway, Internet Gateway, route tables
 - Security groups with least-privilege rules